willfanguy/local-transcription-service/DEVELOPMENT.md

 - Accessing `result.bestTranscription.formattedString` in different ways makes no difference
 - Stopping the engine timing makes no difference
 - **CRITICAL**: Waiting 5-10 seconds between recordings does NOT prevent crash
+- **CRITICAL**: Crash happens even with NO recording - just press and immediately release button, second press crashes
 - **CRITICAL**: Malloc debugging shows zombie object (___forwarding___ trying to message deallocated object)
-- **ROOT CAUSE**: When we release `previousTask`, its `deinit` creates autoreleased objects that reference the old engine, but we've already lost all strong references to that engine
+- **ROOT CAUSE**: When we release `previousTask`, its `deinit` creates autoreleased objects that reference OTHER objects (engine, request, tap)
+- Keeping engine alive (engineHistory) helps but not sufficient
+- Keeping request alive (`previousRequest`) helps but not sufficient
+- **Hypothesis**: The `removeTap()` call creates autoreleased cleanup objects that reference the engine's input node

-**Current Code State** (2025-11-07 attempt 15):
+**Current Code State** (2025-11-07 attempt 17):
-- AudioEngineManager has `engineHistory: [AVAudioEngine]` array
+- AudioEngineManager has `engineHistory: [AVAudioEngine]` array - keeps old engines alive for 2 recording cycles
+- SpeechRecognitionManager:
+  - Keeps `previousTask` AND `previousRequest` alive until next recording starts
+  - Doesn't stop engine in cleanup (left running until replaced)
+  - **NEW**: Doesn't call `removeTap()` in cleanup - tap left installed (harmless, checks for nil request)
 - `getFreshEngine()` moves old engine to history BEFORE creating new one
-- Old engines kept alive for 2 recording cycles, then removed
-- This ensures old engine is still alive when `previousTask` deallocates and creates autoreleased cleanup objects
-- SpeechRecognitionManager: doesn't stop engine in cleanup, moves cancelled task to `previousTask`
+- All three objects (task, request, engine) kept alive to prevent zombie references

-**Theory on Latest Fix (attempt 15)**:
+**Theory on Latest Fix (attempt 17)**:
-The zombie is created when `previousTask = nil` causes the task's `deinit` to run.
-That `deinit` accesses the old engine's internals, creating autoreleased wrapper objects.
-If the old engine has no strong references, those wrappers become zombies.
-By keeping the old engine in `engineHistory`, it stays alive until all cleanup completes.
+The `removeTap()` call creates autoreleased cleanup objects when removing the tap from the engine's input node.
+These objects reference the engine/node internals.
+Even though we keep the engine alive, removing the tap might create problematic autoreleased references.
+By NOT removing the tap, we avoid this cleanup.
+The tap is harmless - its closure checks if `recognitionRequest` exists and returns early if nil.

 **Flow**:
 1. First recording: `engine1` created